iot-crazy/RickAndMorty2025/README.md

 The steps to get started are straight forward

-1. Clone the repositor to your computer
+1. Clone the repository to your computer
 2. Either:
 	+ open in your IDE of choice (I use VS),
-	+ from command line follow the script below after changign directory to the solution root (where the .sln file sits)
+	+ from command line follow the script below after changing directory to the solution root (where the .sln file sits)

 ```
 dotnet restore